ErwanBarbedor/PlumeScript/doc/reference.md

 The Plume parser ignores the following whitespace by default:

 *   Leading spaces and tabs at the beginning of a line.
-*   The newline character at the end of a line.
+*   Spaces and the newline character at the end of a line.
 *   Spaces surrounding operators or argument separators (`,`) in an evaluation context.

 To explicitly insert whitespace characters, use the escape sequences `\s`, `\t`, and `\n`.